osisoft/AVEVA-Adapter/shared-content/configuration/egress-endpoints.md

 ### Egress data to PI Web API using a valid secret Id

-See [Reference Secrets](xref:ReferenceSecrets) for more information on how to use a secret Id
+See [Reference Secrets](xref:ReferenceSecrets) for more information on how to use a secret Id.

 ```json
 [{